HealthHealth

 Ardington et al, 2011 (above).

-The numerator for this indicator is the number of young women aged 15 – 24 years, who are reported to have given birth to a live child in the past year, and the denominator is the number of all females aged 15 – 24 years.
+The numerator for this indicator is the number of young women aged 15 – 24 years, who are reported to have been pregnant or given birth to a live child in the past year, and the denominator is the number of all females aged 15 – 24 years.

 Changes in sample frame and stratification